mobino/mobino_api/ruby/radiant/readme.txt

-+amount+:: The amount of the transaction +reference_number+:: Your reference number for this transaction +env+:: The environment against which the transaction should be executed.
-Currently available: +production+ and +staging+ +transaction_type+:: Either a +regular+ or a +gift+ transaction (see main Readme for difference)
++amount+:: The amount of the transaction +reference_number+:: Your reference number for this transaction +transaction_type+:: Either a +regular+ or a +gift+ transaction (see main Readme for difference)